juanfernandes/juanfernandes-uk/src/blog/home-automation.md

 ---
-layout: layouts/post.njk
+layout: "post"
-title: Home Automation
+title: "Home Automation"
-description: 'In this post, I talk about my adventures with home automation.
-Basic stuff as simple as using Alexa to switch on a lamp or lights in a room'
+description: "In this post, I talk about my adventures with home automation.
+Basic stuff as simple as using Alexa to switch on a lamp or lights in a room"
 keywords:
   - home automation
   - alexa